Stephenayor/MoviesNow/README.md

 # MoviesNow

-MoviesNow is a mobile application that shows the list of popular movies and the movie details.
-It gets the data from TheMovieDatabase Api using retrofit so the list of movies stays updated and it is in sync with the latest movies available on TheMovieDatabase
+MoviesNow is a mobile application that shows the list of popular movies .
+It contains a Movie Details Screen that shows the Movie Synopsis, Release Date and other details about the movie.
+It gets the data from TheMovieDatabase Api using **Retrofit Library** so the list of Movies stays updated and it is in sync with the latest movies available on TheMovieDatabase

 ## Features
 #### Built With 🛠